datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 Decisions might even be made to forego FAIR principles in favor of saving time, effort and money, leading to the view that these efforts have seemingly contradicting outcomes.

-*DataLad Catalog helps counter this* apparent contadiction by focusing on interoperability with structured, linked, and machine-readable metadata.
+*DataLad Catalog helps counter this* apparent contradiction by focusing on interoperability with structured, linked, and machine-readable :term:`metadata`.

 .. figure:: ../artwork/src/catalog/datalad_catalog_metadata.svg